 I’ve cooked up a recipe for a stick-to-your-ribs black-eyed pea soup with collard greens, ham and root vegetables.
 It’s perfect for Sunday supper — New Year’s Day or not — but also well suited for busy weeknights when you’re looking to serve something delicious, hearty, wholesome and quick.

-You’ll definitely want to add this to the fall rotation.
+You’ll definitely want to add this to the fall and winter rotation.
+It’s delicious with some homemade cornbread.

 A pot of this black-eyed pea soup cooks up in less than 30 minutes, thanks to shortcut ingredients like Luck’s Blackeye Peas, frozen collard greens and pre-chopped butternut squash.